Cartan projections of some non-reductive subgroups and proper actions on homogeneous spaces: Some remarks and open questions

-The closed subgroup $H'$ in Sections~\ref{sect:proof-sl-so} and \ref{sect:proof-main-associated} is an example of such $L_\theta$.
+The closed subgroup $H'$ in Section~\ref{sect:proof-main-associated} is an example of such $L_\theta$.
 Also, while the closed subgroups $H'$ and $H''$ in Section~\ref{sect:proof-main-sl} are not exactly Cartan motion groups, the idea is in the same spirit as the above discussion.
 This raises the following question:

-\begin{ques} Are there any other examples of embeddings of Cartan motion groups into reductive Lie groups (or embeddings similar to them) that can be used to obtain nonexistence results of compact Clifford--Klein forms via Proposition~\ref{prop:Kob92-2}? \end{ques}
+\begin{ques} Are there any other examples of embeddings of Cartan motion groups into reductive Lie groups (or embeddings similar to them) that can be used to obtain non-existence results of compact Clifford--Klein forms via Proposition~\ref{prop:Kob92-2}? \end{ques}